Shrimp fishery: Cold-water fisheries

 The most important cold-water species is the "northern prawn", Pandalus borealis, which accounts for 12% of the total shrimp and prawn catch.
 Up to 70% of the catch is landed in Canada and Greenland.
 The price of cold-water shrimp has been in decline since the 1990s, as a result of increased shrimp farming.

 Bycatch is typically managed in cold-water shrimp trawling, and rates of bycatch are accordingly low, and the capture of sea turtles is rare in cold temperate waters.
 Bycatch is mostly reduced by the use of Nordmøre grids, which reduce the numbers of cod, haddock, Greenland halibut and redfish caught during shrimp trawls.
 The Nordmøre grid was invented by the Norwegian fisherman Paul Brattøy, primarily as a means of excluding jellyfish from shrimp catches, and introduced in 1989.
 This innovation causes a minimal reduction in the quantity of shrimp caught, but can reduce the amounts of bycatch by around 97%.

 Fisheries for cold-water shrimp using pots, the bycatch is mostly of invertebrates, including squat lobsters, crabs, molluscs and echinoderms.

+Shrimp fishing on horseback

+Shrimp fishing on horseback in Oostduinkerke, Belgium, is a unique local method.
+This traditional practice has been passed down through generations of fishermen in this coastal town.
+It's a truly remarkable sight to see these sturdy Brabant horses wading into the shallow waters, pulling heavy nets behind them as the fishermen guide them.

+This unique method has even been recognized by UNESCO as an Intangible Cultural Heritage of Humanity, highlighting its cultural significance.